Cemile Giousouf: Early life and education

-Giousouf was born on 5 May 1978 in Leverkusen to ethnic Turkish Gastarbeiter parents, who immigrated in the 1970s from Greece, where they lived as a minority in Western Thrace.
+Giousouf was born on 5 May 1978 in Leverkusen to ethnic Turkish Gastarbeiter parents, who immigrated in the 1970s from Greece, where they had lived as a minority in Western Thrace.
 Soon after her birth, Giousouf was sent back to her uncle in Greece.
 At the age of two, Giousouf returned to her family in Germany.
 Giousouf has a brother.

-The members of her immigrant family spoke Turkish as well as Greek at home as their native languages, denoting their ethnic ancestry and original nationality, as well as German; they are naturalised and second-generation citizens.
+The members of her immigrant family spoke Turkish as well as Greek at home as their native languages, denoting their ethnic ancestry and original nationality, as well as German.
 In addition to her German citizenship, Giousouf also holds Greek citizenship.

 Following the completion of her high school education in Leverkusen with the Abitur, Giousouf studied political science, social science and Islamic science at the University of Bonn.

 Professional career

 In 2008, Giousouf was employed as consultant in the State Ministry of Generations, Family, Women and Integration of North Rhine-Westphalia under the leadership of State Minister Armin Laschet.
 At the ministry, Giousouf was in charge of the "Women with Immigration History" dossier.
 From 2009, Giousouf served as consultant in the Department of Integration at the Ministry of Integration and Social Welfare of the same state.